-Load the attached 'Triangulation Settings 2022.tri' in the 'Load Settings' button.
+Load the attached 'Triangulation Settings 2023.tri' in the 'Load Settings' button, these are basic settings to get started.

 Draw Surface Object: This option draws the triangulation faces as a Carlson Surface Object.

 Draw Triangulation Lines: When enabled, the program will draw the triangulation using simple line entities at the appropriate elevation(s).
 Use the Select button or specify the layer for these lines.